EnableX/Multiparty-Video-Chat-Application-Sample-for-IOS/README.md

+# Building a Multiparty Video Calling iOS App with EnableX: A Comprehensive Guide

-# EnableX Group Video Calling iOS app
+EnableX Group Video Calling iOS app
 This is a sample video calling app that uses EnableX infrastructure, APIs and Toolkit.
 It allows developers to try out real-time video and audio features on iOS.

 This sample apps allows you to easily:

-* Create a Virtual Room with REST video API
+Create a Virtual Room with REST video API
-* Gain the Room Credentials (i.e. Room ID)
+Gain the Room Credentials (i.e. Room ID)
-* Join Virtual Room either as moderator or partipicant securely

-You will also enjoy the following features:
+Join Virtual Room either as moderator or partipicant securely You will also enjoy the following features:

-* Mute/Unmute Video
+Mute/Unmute Video
-* Mute/Unmute Audio
+Mute/Unmute Audio
-* Record Session
+Record Session
-* ActiveTalker
+ActiveTalker

 > For more information, pls visit our Developer Center https://developer.enablex.io/